Agent Infrastructure

 as Code.

-Orloj is an open-source runtime for AI agent systems.
-Define agents, tools, permissions, and workflows in YAML.
-Deploy them with governance built in.
+Orloj is an open-source orchestration runtime for multi-agent AI systems.
+Define agents, tools, policies, and workflows in YAML.
+Orloj schedules, executes, and governs them.

 The Problem